miso-lims/walkthroughs/7-pools.md

 In this exercise, we will create 4 library dilutions from the libraries we made previously.

-1. On the _List Libraries_ page, check all the libraries just created.
+1. On the _Libraries_ page, check all the libraries just created.
   - `PROJ_0001_Br_P_PE_300_EX`
   - `PROJ_0001_Ly_R_PE_300_EX`
   - `PROJ_0002_Br_P_PE_300_EX`